Using Mindfulness When Dealing with Infertility

 Judy Robinson (Clinical Psychologist) on Using Mindfulness to Ease the Distress Our Thoughts Cause Us When Struggling with Infertility

 Judy Robinson is about as good as it gets when it comes to helping people help themselves through better understanding the patterns of thought and behaviour that cause us distress and learning to guide these thoughts in a more healthy manner.
 As a practicing Clinical Psychologist who has trained under the world-renowned founder of the Mindfulness-Based Stress Reduction Clinic in Massachusetts, Jon Kabat Zinn, Judy delivers a highly intellectual, yet compassionate blend of East meets West insight into the world of using mindfulness for overcoming infertility and the associated negative emotions.

 Even if you’re the most resilient person out there, if you’re dealing with infertility in any way, then understanding and practicing mindfulness can be a meaningful, real-world way to improve your happiness.
 I seriously could not be more enthusiastic about this topic and Judy could not have explained the topic any better in this interview.
-It is a must read/listen!
+It is a must read!

-In this episode (and the blog post version below) we explore:
+In this interview we explore:

 - What mindfulness is using examples of common experiences

 - The benefits of being mindful when overcoming infertility